Judge: Canadian firm can go after Venezuela's US refineries

 Continue Reading Below

+Chief Judge Leonard P. Stark of the U.S. Federal District Court in Delaware made the ruling in favor of Crystallex, striking a blow to crisis-wracked Venezuela, which stands to lose its most valuable asset outside of the country — Citgo.

-Chavez took over the gold mining firm and many other international companies as part of his revolution that's left the country spiraling into a deepening economic and political turmoil.
+Chavez took over the gold mining firm and many other international companies as part of his Bolivarian revolution that's left the country spiraling into deepening economic and political turmoil.

 Venezuelans struggle to afford scarce food and medicine as masses flee across the border.
 In a sign of rising political tensions, current President Nicolas Maduro threw an opposition lawmaker in jail this week, charged in a failed assassination plot using two drones loaded with explosives.

-The latest order by the U.S. judge could set off a scramble by a long list of creditors owed $65 billion in bonds that cash-strapped Venezuela has stopped paying within the last year, said Russ Dallen, a Miami-based partner at the brokerage firm Caracas Capital Markets.
+The latest order by the U.S. judge could set off a scramble by a long list of creditors owed $65 billion from bonds that cash-strapped Venezuela has stopped paying within the last year, said Russ Dallen, a Miami-based partner at the brokerage firm Caracas Capital Markets.

 "This was the most vulnerable low hanging fruit for debtholders to go after," Dallen said.
 "It looks like Crystallex is the lucky lottery winner because they got there first."